Arjun-G-Ravi/AI-Notes/01_Machine Learning/00_Introduction/04_Some Basic Theoretical Concepts.md

 ### Log-Likelihood Function:
 Because likelihood values can become very small, it is common to work with the log-likelihood function instead.
 This doesn't change the position of the maximum likelihood estimates but simplifies computations.

-### MLE
-MLE involves finding the values of the model parameters that maximize the likelihood (or log-likelihood) function.

 # Correlation Matrix
 A correlation matrix is a table showing correlation coefficients between variables.
 Each cell in the table represents the correlation between two variables.
 Correlation measures the strength and direction of a **linear** relationship between two variables.